Bethesda Friends Meeting

 • In addition to classes, teachers and guest teachers discuss Quakerism in action and facilitate multi-age community service activities.

-• The children also participate in regular Meeting activities, such as the October Walkathon for the Homeless, an annual Christmas Pageant, and Spring Fling for Ramallah Friends School.
+• The children also participate in regular Meeting activities, such as the October Walkathon for the Homeless, an annual Christmas Pageant, Collecting toys for toy drives, and the BFM Spring Fling to support Ramallah Friends School.

 Grandparent and student at BFMResources for Parents